singhkpratham/geocompr/05-geometry-operations.md

 Shifting moves every point by the same distance in map units.
 It could be done by adding a numerical vector to a vector object.
-For example, the code below shifts all y-coordinates by 100,000 meters to the north but leaves the x-coordinates untouched (left panel on the Fig. \@ref(fig:affine-trans)).
+For example, the code below shifts all y-coordinates by 100,000 meters to the north, but leaves the x-coordinates untouched (left panel of Figure \@ref(fig:affine-trans)).

 ```r